akishindev/Publications/delegates/Readme.md

 ```
 It may not seem like a crazy improvement over the original code, but the point is to demonstrate the power of delegates.
 Besides, they are so fun to write!

-Of course, you are not limited to TextView.
+Of course, you are not limited to `TextView`.
 For example, here is a delegate for view visibility (`keepBounds` determines whether the view should still take up space in layout or not when it's not visible):
 ```kotlin
 fun View.isVisible(keepBounds: Boolean = false): ReadWriteProperty<Any, Boolean> =
     object : ReadWriteProperty<Any, Boolean> {